iWriteGigs

 Question #42

-A Transmission at electrical synapses involves a brief synaptic delay, but chemical synapses are faster.
+A Transmission at both chemical and electrical synapses involves a synaptic delay of approximately 1 millisecond.

 B Transmission at chemical synapses involves a brief synaptic delay, but electrical synapses are faster.